vadmium/python-altium/format.md

 Each item in the “FileHeader” stream describes an object.
 The first object is a [Header](#header) object.
-All subsequent objects are indexed starting from zero, so that the object at index zero is the record directly following the header object.
-The type of these objects is identified by their `|RECORD` properties.
+All subsequent objects are indexed starting from zero.
+The object at index zero directly follows the header object, and is a [Sheet](#sheet) object.
+The type of each object is identified by its `|RECORD` property.

 If a property is given with a value below, that documents that it has only ever been seen with that particular value.